jlan84/maximum-likelihood-est-assignment/README.md

 <img src="img/two-coin-likelihood.png" alt="Example of Two Coin Likelihood Function">
 </p>

+Note that since probabilities are less than one, the log-likelihood is always *negative*, so the bars extending downwards, while weird, is correct.

 6\.
 Wrap your plotting code in a function so that you can continue to use it.

 ```python